yobert/wayfire/README.md

 # Wayfire
 # Introduction
-Wayfire is a 3D compositor using the wayland protocol.
-It utilizes the WLC library
+Wayfire is a modern wayland compositor which uses libweston